 As five regions will be transitioning to Managed Care Organizations, the Health Care Authority (HCA) released the Evidence-Based Practice Codes FAQ to help clarify the instructions for reporting EBPs in the new system.
 To access the FAQ, please click here.
 For more information regarding SERI Codes and Service Encounter Reporting, please contact us or visit the HCA website.

 The EBP Reporting Guides provide written direction to providers for when it is appropriate to report an EBP for mental health services.
 It employs a research grounded and innovative approach to monitoring EBPs for state level reporting by directing providers to use the essential elements of clinical treatment types as the basis for documentation rather than fidelity to name brand treatment programs.
+Click the picture on the left to view the 2019 Reporting Guides.

 Click here for some commonly asked questions on the Reporting Guides and the use of EBPs.